Working in an open-plan office: advantages and disadvantages

 Where exactly can I find my contact person for the upcoming project?
 And how long was the telephone box booked again, which I need later?

-Just take a look at the Flexopus live schedule and you'll know within a minute.
+A glimpse of the Flexopus Live Plan That's enough and you'll know within a minute.
 It's convenient, isn't it?

 Working in an open-plan office can be a real balancing act.
 On the one hand, it promotes collaboration, facilitates the exchange of ideas and can increase productivity and creativity.
 You have flexible work design options and a consistent corporate culture that promotes interaction with each other and fun at work.
 In addition, you save significant costs on rent and equipment.